FernandoDeMeer/Hierarchical-SigCWGAN/README.md

 This repository is an implementation of the [Hierarchical (Sig-Wasserstein) GAN] algorithm for large dimensional Time Series Generation.

+Link to the paper: https://doi.org/10.3905/jfds.2022.1.109

+This codebase is based on work from COST Action 19130, supported by COST (European Cooperation in Science and Technology; www.cost.eu).
+We also thank an anonymous reviewer for useful comments.

 ## Installation
  There are two possible installation setups: